Template 2 | JCIS

 Main text

-The font for the main body of text must be black and, if at all possible, in Times New Roman or closest comparable font available.
+The font for the main body of text must be black and, if at all possible, in Times or closest comparable font available.

 Footnotes